Stage 3 B Chronic Kidney Disease: What It Means and How to Manage It

 1. Healthy Lifestyle

-• Stay active: aim for at least 30 minutes of moderate activity most days
+• Stay active (at least 30 minutes most days)

 • Quit smoking and limit alcohol